 Staff Members

 Small team, big hearts, hard work.
 Our staff works to care for this organization, its spaces and programs, and its future every day.
 Many hold multiple roles in our self-organizing system.
-You can click the photos or links below to see all the ways they serve.

 Cathy Buller

-Madisun Clark
+Madisun Elizabeth Clark

 Prior to joining our team, Madisun has had a vast range of experiences including venue management, large-scale festival production, wedding and event planning, dressmaking and costume design, sustainable agriculture, and has held various administrative roles for non-profit organizations.